Trump says FBI, DOJ 'will review the outrageous Jussie Smollett case'

 Chicago police said they were blindsided by charges being dropped.

-In a brief news conference after those charges were dropped, Smollett insisted he was "truthful" from the onset, adding that he's ready to get back to his career and life.
+In a brief news conference afterward, Smollett insisted that he had been "truthful" from the onset, adding that he's ready to get back to his career and life.
 His attorney, Patricia Holmes, slammed Chicago police for their public handling of the case, saying they should "not jump ahead and utilize the press to convict people before they are tried in the court of law.”

 Chicago Mayor Rahm Emanuel, a Democrat, blasted the decision to drop the charges.